silvam31/Huffman-Coding/README.md

 The sequence of bits describes the tree structure in the order that the tree nodes are visited in a pre-order traversal where 1 represents an interiror (or root) node and 0 represents a leaf node.

 The tree leaves are flattened into a sequence of characters by listing the characters of the leaf nodes as visited during an in-order traversal.

+## Credits
+This assignment was completed at Stanford University in CS106B: Programming Abstractions.
+This course was instructed and facilitated by Chris Greg, Neel Kishnani, and associated teaching team.
+Huffman tree examples and descriptions are with reference to an explanation given by Julie Zelenski.

 ## Author